benjick/byedarr/README.md

     apiKey: "xxx"
     type: "radarr" # Specifies the media manager software (radarr or sonarr)
     count: 1 # Number of media items to include in each voting round
-    weights: # Weights for each media attribute
+    # Weights for each media attribute.
+    # Higher = more impact on the score.
+    # Higher score = more likely to be scheduled for removal.
+    weights:
-      age: 0.1 # Weight based on time since added to the media manager
+      age: 0.1 # Time since added to the media manager
-      size: 0.3 # Weight based on media size
+      size: 0.3 # Disk space used
-      rating: 1 # Weight based on media rating
+      rating: 1 # Media rating (imdb/tmdb)
     addImportExclusionOnDelete: false # If true, adds deleted items to import exclusion list

 # Paths to ignore when processing media